sytanvir/Web/content/authors/admin/_index.md

 ## Seeking PhD Supervision

-Looking for a PhD supervisor in **CFD, fluid dynamics, heat transfer, wind & renewable energy, and robotics**.
+Looking for a PhD supervisor in CFD, fluid dynamics, heat transfer, wind & renewable energy, and robotics.
 Open to guidance and collaboration on innovative research projects.